1985 United Soccer League season

 The 1985 USL season was the United Soccer League's second and final season.
-The season was abruptly canceled after the pre-season League Cup and one regular season game.
+The season was abruptly suspended after the pre-season League Cup and one regular season game.

 History

 The United Soccer League played its first season in 1984 as the de facto United States second division.
 The previous second division, the American Soccer League, had been unstable and barely surviving for several years by the end of its 1983 season, and two of its owners broke away in January 1984 to form the United Soccer League as a fiscally sound replacement.
-The USL played the 1984 season with nine teams in three divisions, but almost all of those teams lost money and most failed to post a performance bond to commit to another season the following winter.
+The USL played the 1984 season with nine teams in three divisions, but all of those teams lost money, and most failed to post a performance bond to commit to another season the following winter.
 In February 1985, USL leadership participated in merger talks with the North American Soccer League (which also found itself with only a few clubs willing to commit to another season) to try to salvage some form of professional outdoor soccer, but on March 5, USL Commissioner William Burfeind announced the merger would not take place.
 The NASL cancelled its 1985 season shortly afterwards, and five of the USL franchises (the New York Nationals, Charlotte Gold, Jacksonville Tea Men, Buffalo Storm and Rochester Flash) went dormant or folded while the Houston Dynamos withdrew to become independent.
 This left only the Dallas Americans, South Florida Sun (formerly Fort Lauderdale Sun), Tulsa Tornado's (who had previously been the Oklahoma City Stampede but had moved in December) and the expansion El Paso/Juarez Gamecocks committed to a 1985 season.